 Sodium-glucose co-transporter 2 inhibitors (SGLT2i) have recently been shown to improve cardiovascular outcomes in individuals at high cardiovascular risk with type 2 diabetes mellitus (T2DM) [1].
-Although the mechanisms of SGLT2i have not yet been fully elucidated, they appear to involve direct hemodynamic effects as well as metabolic effects, as these agents enhance renal glucose excretion thereby increasing diuresis, reduce blood pressure, preload and afterload and alleviate cardiac remodeling [2].
+Although the mechanisms of SGLT2i action have not yet been fully elucidated, they appear to involve direct hemodynamic effects and metabolic effects, as

 Heart failure with preserved ejection fraction (HFpEF) now accounts for approximately half of all heart failure cases, with its prevalence rising among patients with hypertension, atrial fibrillation, and diabetes [3].
-Given the lack of treatment options indicated for HFpEF, after many years of research in the field of HFpEF, SGLT2i have been recommended recently regardless of left ventricular ejection fraction (LVEF) [4-6].
+Given